ar-jan/llm-venice/README.md

 Generated images are stored in the LLM user directory by default.
 Example:

-`llm -m venice/stable-diffusion-3.5 "Painting of a traditional Dutch windmill" -o style_preset "Watercolor"`
+`llm -m venice/qwen-image "Painting of a traditional Dutch windmill" -o style_preset "Watercolor"`

 Besides the Venice API image generation parameters, you can specify the output directory and filename, and whether or not to overwrite existing files.

 You can check the available parameters for a model by filtering the model list with `--query`, and show the `--options`:

-`llm models list --query diffusion --options`
+`llm models list --query qwen-image --options`

 ### Image upscaling